Ironwood the reliable

 At Big Powderhorn, Nordic skiers can buy a one-ride lift ticket and reach Wolverine's 7-kilometer Powderhorn Loop by skiing off Lift No. 4.

-Alpine skiing: For more about alpine skiing at Indianhead, Blackjack and Big Powderhorn, see Ski the UP .
+Alpine skiing: For more about alpine skiing at Big Powderhorn and the former Indianhead and Blackjack hills, now Snowriver Mountain Resort, see Ski the UP.

 ABR rents the Hilltop House, which has has three bedrooms, three baths and fireplace and sleeps up to 15.
 The three-bedroom, two-bath Kaartunen House has a wood-fired sauna and sleeps up to 16.